LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

                                         kernel (For), SIMD instructions via
                                         scan          compiler hints in RAJA's
                                                       internal implementation.
- loop_exec                              forall,       Allow compiler to generate
+ loop_exec                              forall,       Allow the compiler to
-                                        kernel (For), any optimizations, such as
+                                        kernel (For), generate any optimizations
-                                        scan,         SIMD, that may be
+                                        scan,         that its heuristics deem
-                                        sort          beneficial according to
+                                        sort          beneficial according;
-                                                      its heuristics;
                                                       i.e., no loop decorations
                                                       (pragmas or intrinsics) in
                                                       RAJA implementation.